jonas208/GradValley.jl/README.md

 The Wiki page of this repository provides a documentation for the GradValley.jl software package.
 Further Tutorials can be also found there.

+# Contributing
+Because there exists no releases yet and the repository is under construction at the moment, there exists no contributing guide yet.

 # License
 The GradValley.jl software package is currently published under the MIT license.
 See LICENSE for further information.